Landlord won't make repairs

 Again, it is important to communicate with your landlord in writing of the need for any repairs.
 In addition, you must allow access to the premises so that the repairs can be completed.

-Generally, if the landlord fails to repair the problem in a reasonable amount of time after being notified of the problem in writing, you have two options:
+Generally, if the landlord fails to repair the problem in a reasonable amount of time after being notified of the problem in writing, you have three options:

 - You can “repair and deduct.”
 You can have the leak repaired yourself and then deduct the cost of the repair from the next month’s rent.
 If you are considering using the “repair and deduct” remedy, there are a few common practices to remember.
 First, notify the landlord in writing that you intend to use this remedy before arranging for the repairs to be done.
 Second, keep detailed records, including receipts, of what work was done and how much it cost.
 Finally, continue to pay rent until after the repairs are completed, then deduct the cost of the repairs from the following month’s rent.
 Include the receipt for the repairs with your adjusted rental payment.